I resisted a thermal monocular for hunting for ages, worried that it might be cheating. But then I cracked and now there’s no going back!

 - Great for close to mid-range animal viewing.

-- Compact and light in weight, making it conveniently portable.
+- Compact and light in weight, making it a great handheld thermal monocular.

 - Multiple palette options are available.

 - Great for taking photos and videos.